elnormous/HTTPRequest/README.md

 ## Usage

-To use the library simply include the `HTTPRequest.hpp` using `#include "HTTPRequest.hpp"`.
+To use the library simply include `HTTPRequest.hpp` using `#include "HTTPRequest.hpp"`.

 ### Example of a GET request
 ```cpp